Etihad said the cut in orders would allow it to further progress its transformation and adjust to its new operating model

 The airline has cut thousands of positions, put the brakes on a costly expansion and scrapped marginal routes, after almost $3.5 billion in losses in over two years.
 The airline is also being sued over an August 2017 decision to cut financial support for defunct German carrier Air Berlin.

-Etihad has 43 unfilled orders from the 787 family, according to Boeing’s January monthly report.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Etihad has 43 unfilled orders from the 787 family, according to Boeing’s January monthly report.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.